How to Uninstall macOS Tahoe 26 Beta [Step-By-Step]

 4. Choose the backup file you want to restore, select your destination disk, click "Restore", and wait for the restore to finish.

-How to Revert macOS Sequoia Beta to macOS Sonoma, Ventura, or Earlier
+How to Revert macOS Tahoe Beta to macOS Sonoma, Ventura, or Earlier

 If you want to install an older version of macOS but don't have a Time Machine backup, utilize a bootable installer for macOS.